spack/spack/lib/spack/docs/getting_started.rst

 Prerequisites
 -------------

-Spack has the following minimum requirements, which must be installed before Spack is run:
+The following minimum requirements must be installed before Spack is run:

 1. Python 2 (2.6 or 2.7) or 3 (3.3 - 3.6)